MartaWoodkowski/Big-Data/README.md

-# Big Data - Analysis of Amazon's Vine Program Reviews
+# Big Data - Analysis of Amazon Reviews

 Many of Amazon's shoppers depend on product reviews to make a purchase.
 Amazon makes these datasets publicly available.
 However, they are quite large and can exceed the capacity of local machines to handle.
 Smallest dataset contains over 1.5 million rows; with over 40 datasets, this can be quite taxing on the average local computer.